Tor’s Branding Pivot is Going to Get Someone Killed

 Dr. Bryan Ford and Kragen Sitaker opine:

-- If TCP/IP had been branded as “robust communications for human rights activists”, it would not have succeeded in greater unifying the world.
-Personally, if I were branding Tor, I would position it along these lines.
+- The goal is to get world-wide deployment, not protest The Man.
+If TCP/IP had been branded as “robust communications for human rights activists”, it would have never been deployed outside the West and failed in greater unifying the world.
+Personally, if I were branding Tor, I would brand it along the lines of, “privacy-enhanced TCP/IP”, and then downplay any specific applications.
+This is a branding even China could could support.

 - Empirically speaking, in Asia, being foremost “Privacy” (of which HR is invariably a component!) has largely worked.
-But making HR the utmost thing Tor foremost does hands officers full license to attack with prejudice, and moreover invokes the already established top-down incentives for officers to do so.
+But making human rights the utmost thing Tor foremost does hands officers full license to attack with prejudice, and moreover invokes the already established top-down incentives for officers to do so.

 In short, no pretending required.
 Tor just needs to have a larger, louder, message (e.g., “Privacy”) which can encompass HR as component.
 This is what Tor had, and they are actively throwing it away.